Top 13 Things to Do in Khiva

-The city of Khiva is Uzbekistan’s desert gem, a dream destination for anyone with an adventurous spirit and a love for historical architecture.
-Nearly all of its noteworthy sites, making up a significant part of Uzbekistan attractions, are conveniently located within the walled Itchan Kala (Inner City), a large historic quarter which became Uzbekistan’s first UNESCO site in the early 1990s.
-Step through one of the four fortified gates of Itchan Kala and you will find yourself transported to a mysterious world of grandiose palaces, gorgeous madrasahs, and towering turrets which speak of a once-formidable empire.
-Amazingly, this historic quarter is still home to several hundred families who help to keep the spirit of Old Khiva alive.
+The city of Khiva is Uzbekistan’s desert gem, a dream destination for travelers with an adventurous spirit and a passion for historical architecture.
+Nearly all the places to visit in Khiva, many of which rank among the most important Uzbekistan attractions, are concentrated within the walled Itchan Kala (Inner City) - a large historic quarter that became the country’s first UNESCO World Heritage Site in the early 1990s.
+Step through one of the four fortified gates of Itchan Kala and you’ll enter a world of majestic palaces, ornate madrasahs, and towering minarets that evoke the grandeur of a once-mighty empire.
+Remarkably, this ancient district remains home to several hundred families, who help preserve the spirit of Old Khiva to this day.

 Kalta Minor Minaret, Khiva